Matatika/matatika-build/aws-terraform/README.md

 ## Prerequisites

-Before running the Terraform, provision manually an AWS Secrets Manager secret under the path `/terraform/rds/credentials` (name configurable in `.tfvars`) in your desired region (`eu-west-1`) which should have JSON structure with the following keys:
+Before running the Terraform, provision manually an AWS Secrets Manager secret under paths `/terraform/rds/credentials` and `/terraform/cloudflare/credentials`
-`username` and `password`.
+(paths configurable in `.tfvars`) in your desired region (`eu-west-1`).

+- `/terraform/rds/credentials` should have JSON structure with the following keys:`username` and `password`.
 Values should contain credentials to your RDS.

+- `/terraform/cloudflare/credentials` should be a string containing your CloudFlare API key for ExternalDNS hosted zone management.

 Manual provisioning is due to avoiding storing a secret in the code or `.tfvars`.

 ---